1st Edition

 Biography

-John Koslovsky is Assistant Professor in Musicology at KU Leuven (since fall 2023).
-From 2010 to 2023 he was on the music theory and research faculties at the Conservatorium van Amsterdam and was an affiliate researcher in the humanities at Utrecht University.
-His research deals with the history of music theory, Schenkerian analysis, analytical intertextuality, and musical performativity.
+John Koslovsky is a professor of music history, theory, and analysis at KU Leuven (since fall 2023).
+From 2010 to 2023, he was on the music theory and research faculties at the Conservatorium van Amsterdam and was an affiliate researcher in the humanities at Utrecht University.
+His research deals with the history of music theory, Schenkerian analysis, music aesthetics, intertextuality, and performance studies.